epfl-ada/ada-2024-project-deep5eekers/README.md

 ### Research Question 3: Plot Analysis
 ![Plot Analysis Pipeline](./data/plot_analysis_pipeline.png)

-To address our RQ3, we conducted a plot analysis using [the Book NLP library](https://github.com/booknlp/booknlp), performing Named Entity Recognition (NER), coreference resolution, and dependency parsing.
-Designed specifically for literary texts, Book NLP was chosen for its effectiveness in analyzing narrative structures.
-We identified characters' genders through pronoun-based Gender Recognition and analyzed words associated with each character using dependency parsing.
+To address RQ3, we conducted a plot analysis using [the Book NLP library](https://github.com/booknlp/booknlp), which provides capabilities such as Named Entity Recognition (NER), coreference resolution, and dependency parsing.
+Specifically designed for literary texts, Book NLP was selected for its effectiveness in analyzing narrative structures.
+We identified characters' genders through pronoun-based gender recognition and analyzed words associated with each character using dependency parsing.

-Our analysis included:

-- Counting the number and frequency of mentions of female and male characters in the plot ("Mention Count by Gender"), and
-- Examining words associated with each gender in various roles, such as possessive words, agents, patients, and modifiers ("Word Cloud by Gender").

-Expanding beyond basic word associations, we extracted events involving agent and patient roles and will use [the COMET model along with the Kogito library](https://github.com/epfl-nlp/kogito) to infer likely character attributes (xAttribute) and emotions (xReact, oReact) based on these events (TBD).
-This approach will allow us to explore variations in personas and emotional responses across genders.
+Expanding beyond basic word associations, we extracted events involving agent and patient roles and employed [the COMET model along with the Kogito library](https://github.com/epfl-nlp/kogito) to infer likely character attributes (xAttribute) and emotions (xReact, oReact) from these events.

+Our analysis included the following components:

+- **Mention Count by Gender**: Counting the number and frequency of mentions for female and male characters in the plot.
+- **Word Cloud by Gender**: Visualizing words associated with each gender across various roles, such as possessive words, agents, and patients.
+- **Attributes and Emotion Word Cloud by Gender**: Highlighting inferred character attributes and emotions based on event analysis.

 ### Research Question 4: Representation & Success